 About 180 students, from grades 7 to 11, take theatre classes every year.
 Another 65 are involved in co-curricular theatre activities.

-In 2017, LCC's first ever Improv Team captured the bronze medal at the National Festival in Ottawa.
+In 2017 & 2018, LCC's Improv Team captured the bronze medal at the National Festival in Ottawa.

 Students involved in drama have a great time on stage or behind the scenes.
 Being part of a theatrical production allows them to explore who they are through observation and creation, build their self-confidence, and develop skills for the future, such as effective communication and teamwork.

 An LCC tradition of more than 30 years, the Junior School Musical is open to all students in grades 4 to 6 who want to perform.
 Usually, about 80 students take to the stage to sing and dance their hearts out.
 Heightened self-esteem, valuable lessons in mentorship and cooperation, stage experience as part of the cast or crew, and simply having fun with fellow students are just a few of the reasons to get involved.